arangodb/docs/3.4/aql/index.md

 ---
 layout: default
-description: The ArangoDB query language (AQL) can be used to retrieve and modify data that are stored in ArangoDB
+description: Introduction to the ArangoDB query language (AQL).
+AQL can be used to retrieve and modify data that are stored in ArangoDB.
+title: ArangoDB Query Language (AQL) introduction | ArangoDB Documentation
 ---
 Introduction
 ============